Aadefisayo/Aadefisayo/README.md

 - 👋 Hi, I’m @Aadefisayo
-- 👀 I’m interested in ...
+- 👀 I’m interested in Creating Simple and Interactive Websites and applications
-- 🌱 I’m currently learning Full stack Web Development
+- 🌱 I’m currently learning Web Development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me Adefisayoadelakun@gmail.com, +2348133136066